5 Things You Can Automate Today with an AI Agent

 The problem: You know you should be tracking what competitors are doing.
 You know you should be reading industry news.
 You know you should be monitoring pricing changes and new feature launches.
 But who has time to check twelve websites every day?

-Because your agent has a real browser, it can access anything you can — not just sites with APIs.
+Because your agent has its own computer with a real browser, it can access anything you can — not just sites with APIs.
 It navigates JavaScript-heavy pages, handles login walls (with credentials you provide), reads visual layouts, and extracts the information that matters.

-Time saved: 3-5 hours per week, plus the strategic advantage of actually staying informed.
+Time saved: 3-5 hours per week, plus the strategic advantage of actually staying informed consistently rather than sporadically.

 The problem: Support tickets pile up.
 Many are repetitive — the same questions about the same features.
-Your team spends hours writing variations of the same responses instead of solving novel problems.
+Your team spends hours writing variations of the same responses instead of solving novel problems or improving the product.

 What Agent-S does: Your agent monitors incoming support tickets, identifies common patterns, and handles routine requests autonomously.
 For complex issues, it researches the problem, pulls relevant documentation, and drafts a detailed response for your team to review and send.

-Your agent doesn’t just pattern-match against canned responses.
-It actually understands the question, pulls current information from your docs and knowledge base, and writes a contextual response.
-When it’s not confident, it escalates with all the context attached so your team can resolve it faster.
+The difference from traditional chatbot support is that this agent doesn’t just pattern-match against canned responses.
+It actually reads the customer’s message, pulls current information from the knowledge base, cross-references account data, and writes a contextual response.
+When it’s not confident, it escalates with all the context attached so your team can resolve it faster — not slower.

 The problem: Scheduling meetings is a game of email ping-pong.
 Finding times that work, accounting for time zones, handling reschedules, sending reminders — it’s administrative quicksand that eats time from everyone involved.